 It's imperative that as a colt is maturing, trainers study their behaviors and manorisms carefully to learn what they are picking up, and to ensure bad habits are not being learned.
 Once these youngsters are at the track, they will need to be keen, alert and professional, and "spooking" is not an option.

 Once a horse hits its second or third year is when the colt really hits the track.
-Customarily between the hours of 6-10 a.m., trainers get their horses out on the track with an exercise rider or jockey for routine jogs or gallops every day.
+Customarily between the hours of 6 and 10 a.m., trainers get their horses out on the track with an exercise rider or jockey for routine jogs or gallops every day.
 The trainer determines the distance the horse will run and what speed the rider should work them at.

 The amount of work and the speed the rider keeps the horse at is directly related to the upcoming races the trainer and owners are looking at entering in.
-For instance, if a trainer is looking to put their horse in the Kentucky Derby which is 1 1/4 miles long, they're going to want to work their colt up to that distance in real time.
+For instance, if a trainer is looking to put their horse in the Kentucky Derby® which is 1 1/4 miles long, they will work their colt up to that distance in real time.

-Besides from just conditioning and timing, works are important for getting horses used to racing against each other.
+Besides from just conditioning and timing, it is important to get horses used to racing against each other.
 It is not uncommon for a farm to train their horses together on the track in the morning.
 This allows the horses to get used to getting bumped by other horses and the dirt flying up in their face, and allows them to learn to be guided to the rail by their jockey.

 On Jan.
-1, when horses turn three, they are eligible for the Kentucky Derby.
-In order for an owner or trainer to get their horse admitted into the "Run for the Roses," they must enter their horses in a series of qualifying races called the Road to the Kentucky Derby.
+1, when horses turn three, they are eligible for the Kentucky Derby®.
+In order for an owner or trainer to get their horse admitted into the "Run for the Roses," they must enter in a series of qualifying races called the Road to the Kentucky Derby®.

-If the colt is then one of the top qualifiers in the series for the Kentucky Derby, they'll be a part of the field on May 1!
+If the colt is then one of the top qualifiers in the series for the Kentucky Derby®, you'll see them at the starting gate!